-- Federal employment identification, payroll tax registration, registration for online payments
+- Federal identification for business income taxes, payroll taxes, and registration for online payments

 - State business entity registration and sales tax permits

-- City and county business licenses, zoning permits
+- City and county business identification, licenses, and zoning permits

 If your business has even one employee, you must have an Employer ID.
-It's easy to get; you can apply online or by phone and receive your EIN immediately
+You can register online and receive your number

-If you do business in more than one state, you will need to register in each state.
+If you do business in more than one state, you will need to go through this registration process in each state.
 For the additional states, you would register as a "foreign" business entity, after registering with your first state as a "domestic" entity.

-If you are selling products or services that are subject to sales tax, you must apply for a tax permit with your state, from your state's department of revenue.
+Sales Tax.
+If you are selling products or services that are subject to sales tax, you must apply for a tax seller's permit with your state, from your state's department of revenue.
 Most states have put this process online, so it is relatively easy to do.

 After you register, you'll need to set up the process for collecting, reporting, and paying state income taxes.